Outplacement FAQ

 Outplacement services offer job seekers a number of options that allow them to have the best application they can in the job hunt, as well as feel fully prepared for the interview portion of the hiring process.

 Entry level to mid-level individuals may receive different outplacement services than executive-level employees.
-For example, these employees may be early in their careers or approaching senior levels, so they will need guidance that helps them establish their personal brand, improve their resume, and take steps towards pursuing their next role.
+Employees who are early in their careers will approach personal branding and networking differently than senior level job seekers, who may have a wider network and more content to edit out the less experienced job seeker.
+Both need guidance that helps them establish their personal brand, improve their resume, and take steps towards pursuing their next role.

-Senior level employees, however, who may have already established their personal brand and have a strong network, may seek out career changes such as working in a new industry or starting their own business.
-If they are near retirement age, they may seek out assistance with volunteering, joining an executive board, or working part-time as a consultant.
+Senior level employees who may have already established their personal brand and have a strong network might also seek out career changes such as working in a new industry or starting their own business.
+If they are near retirement age, they may request assistance with volunteering, joining an executive board, or working part-time as a consultant.

 Do employees near retirement age want or need outplacement?